vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 [migration]: #migration

-All templates must have `outputMatches` added to them.
+Templates will continue to work as they do today, but `correlationRules` must be added if input-output correlation is desired for the resources they will stamp out.

-Any template which requires `outputMatches` against the resource spec must also be configured to identify success, failure and unknown states - which map to Healthy, Unhealthy and Unknown if the mechanism to be relied upon is [Allow Resources to Report Status](https://github.com/vmware-tanzu/cartographer/pull/738).
+Any template containing `correlationRules` against the resource spec must also be configured to identify success, failure and unknown states - which map to Healthy, Unhealthy and Unknown if the mechanism to be relied upon is [Allow Resources to Report Status](https://github.com/vmware-tanzu/cartographer/pull/738).